andrewkroh/go-examples/fields-yml-conflicts/README.md

 # fields-yml-conflicts

 Detect field type conflicts between Elastic Fleet integrations.
+It detects two classes of conflicts:

+- same field declared with different types (by default text-family conflicts are ignored)
+- scalar field type where there are child fields declared

 ## Install